StefanoSaffran/rocketseat-gostack-11/challenge-nodejs-db-relations/README.md

 ## :computer: Project

-The Application is a small e-commerce that allow the creation of customers, products and orders, and allow the customer to make new purchace orders, storing in a postgres database using typeORM.
+The Application is a small e-commerce that allow the creation of customers, products and orders, and allow the customer to make new orders, storing it in a postgres database using typeORM.

 ## :rocket: Built with